ryankinal/GMScreen/README.md

 Some cool features that have recently been added!

+###Hotkeys - 12/18

+The way hotkeys work has been changed to be simpler, and cross-browser.
+These hotkeys will work any time you're not typing in a text input or a textarea.
+No modifier keys, and no activation keys.

+* Hit `w` to add a window to the current screen
+* Hit `s` to add a new screen
+* Hit `Esc` to close any modal window

 ###Local Storage - 12/8

 Whenever you do *anything* it is immediately saved to your browser.
 This includes: